 What is the connection between WordPress executions and CPU usage ?

 Well, that is easy.
 Usually a high number of executions requires more CPU.
 The things however, going further.
-If your account generates a lot of executions with low real time CPU, then this means that your website is well known with a lot of visitors or you are under some kind of attack.
-Another thing is low number of executions with high real time CPU.
+If your account generates a lot of executions with low real time CPU this means that your website is well known with a lot of visitors.
+Alternatively your website may contain malicious files or it is a target of DDoS attack.
+The opposite is low number of executions with high CPU time.
 The only conclusion in this case is poor coding.
-Perhaps some of the additionally installed plugins does not work as good as expected.
+Perhaps some of the additional plugins do not work as good as expected.

 So, how to proceed when the alarm is sounded ?

-Usually the hosting service providers offer a number of specific tools to analyse the stats and logs to find a solution.
+Usually the hosting service providers offer tools to analyse the flow and find a solution.
 In this particular case, we will review the options in Awstats tool which is available in all cPanel based control panels.